Sweet Dog

 3

-Which plant, which part (bulb, berries, leaves), the estimated quantity and the time it was eaten.
+Which plant, which part (bulb, berries, leaves), roughly how much, and what time he swallowed it.

 4